Warren Buffett Stocks: Analyzing the Berkshire Hathaway Portfolio

 He finally took the plunge in 1988.
 "We expect to hold these securities for a long time," Buffett wrote back then of his new stake in Coke in a letter to Berkshire shareholders.
 "In fact, when we own portions of outstanding businesses with outstanding managements, our favorite holding period is forever."

-As of the end of Q2 2024, Berkshire owned 9.3% of Coca-Cola’s outstanding shares.
+As of the end of Q3 2024, Berkshire owned 9.3% of Coca-Cola’s outstanding shares.
 Analysts like the stock's prospects, too.
 Wall Street gives KO a consensus recommendation of Buy, with strong conviction.

 Chevron

-Thanks to high and stable prices for crude oil, the energy sector is now awash in cash.
-Chevron, the only energy name among all 30 Dow Jones stocks, is returning part of this cash windfall to shareholders through dividends and buybacks.
+Thanks to the outlook for crude oil prices, the energy sector is enjoying steady and predictable free cash flow.
+Chevron, the only energy name among all 30 Dow Jones stocks, is returning some of this cash to shareholders through dividends and buybacks.

 Make no mistake: there are few things Buffett likes more than dividends and buybacks.